rwpalmer/TzCfg/README.md

 * Next DST transition time
 * HTTP Status message (useful for debugging when an update fails)

-Methods are also available to support various firmware test scenarios ... like validating that logging and display logic perform properly when a DST transition takes place.
+Methods are also available to support various firmware test scenarios ... like to validate that logging and display logic perform properly after a DST transition takes place.

 TzCfg strives to keep resource usage to a minimum.